Spenser: For Hire: Hawk

-Hawk (Avery Brooks) is a smartly dressed, semi-mysterious enforcer with connections ranging from Beacon Hill to the Boston underworld.
+Hawk (Avery Brooks) is a smartly dressed, enigmatic enforcer with connections ranging from Beacon Hill to the Boston underworld.
 Though he is for hire, he has a code of ethics and assists Spenser.
 In the pilot episode ("Promised Land"), he and Spenser obviously have respect for each other, and he switches over from King Powers' (Chuck Connors) side to Spenser's side when he does not like Powers' actions.
 Hawk carries a Colt Python .357 Magnum as his weapon of choice.

 Lt.
 Martin Quirk

 Lt.
 Quirk (Richard Jaeckel) commands the Boston Police major crimes squad.
 He and Spenser have an uneasy, somewhat adversarial relationship, but often work well together.
 In the episode "Heart of the Matter", Quirk suffers an angina attack and reluctantly accepts the fact that he must retire after 35 years on the force.

 Sgt.
 Frank Belson

 Sgt.
 Belson (Ron McLarty) is Lt.
 Quirk's right-hand man, one of whose unofficial duties seems to be keeping an eye on Spenser.
 The overweight Belson is frequently seen eating and his character's role is often to provide comic relief, though he is also shown as being perfectly capable of carrying out serious police work when the occasion demands.